-Registration for the Boston Marathon begins in September (exact date to be announced later) for the race to be held on April 18, 2016.
+Registration for the Boston Marathon begins on Monday, September 14 at 10am for the race to be held on April 18, 2016.
 It takes place on a rolling basis over the course of 2 weeks, with runners with times 20 minutes or more below the Marathon qualifying times for their age/gender going first.

 Registration is not guaranteed, even if you meet the qualifying standard for your bracket, as the number of people who want to run always exceeds the race's capacity, which is usually about 27,000 competitors.
 You can find more details at www.baa.org.